metron-labs/secrets-manager-old/sdk/java/gcp/README.md

 Configuration variables can be provided as

- By default the @aws-sdk library will utilize the default connection session setup with the AWS CLI with the aws configure command.
-If you would like to specify the connection details, the two configuration files located at `~/.aws/config` and ~/.aws/credentials can be manually edited.

-See the AWS documentation for more information on setting up an AWS session: https://docs.aws.amazon.com/cli/latest/reference/configure/

-Alternatively, configuration variables can be provided explicitly as an access key using the AwsSessionConfig data class and providing `awsAccessKeyId`,  `awsSecretAccessKey` and  `region` variables.

-You will need an AWS Access Key to use the AWS KMS integration.
+You will need an GCP ProjectId, location, KeyRing to use the GCP KMS integration.

-For more information on AWS Access Keys see the AWS documentation: https://aws.amazon.com/premiumsupport/knowledge-center/create-access-key/
+For more information on GCP Configuration see the GCP documentation: https://cloud.google.com/kms/docs/reference/libraries#client-libraries-install-java

-Initializes AwsKeyValueStorage
+Initializes GcpKeyValueStorage

 ```
      	String projectId = "<GCP project id>";